MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation-sortByCount.md

 ---

 # $sortByCount (Aggregation Pipeline Stage)
-The $sortByCount stage in MongoDB's aggregation pipeline is used to group documents by a specified expression and then sort the count of documents in each group in descending order.
+The $sortByCount stage in the aggregation pipeline is used to group documents by a specified expression and then sort the count of documents in each group in descending order.
 This stage is particularly useful for quickly identifying the most common values within a dataset.

 ## Syntax
 The syntax for the $sortByCount stage is: